MSP Logo

 Income Threshold for 2026

 The Portugal D8 Digital Nomad Visa requires applicants to earn at least four times the Portuguese national minimum wage.
-With the minimum wage rising to €920 per month in 2026, the income threshold for the D8 visa is €3,680 per month, or approximately €44,160 per year.
+With the minimum wage rising to €920 per month in 2026, the official income requirement for the D8 visa in 2026 is €3,680 per month, or approximately €44,160 per year.
 This income must come from work performed remotely for a company or clients based outside Portugal.
 The threshold is designed to ensure that digital nomads can support themselves comfortably while contributing positively to the Portuguese economy without competing for local jobs.

 The income requirement is assessed based on your earnings at the time of application and must be sustainable rather than a one-time spike.
 Consulates look for consistent income over a period of at least three to six months preceding the application.
 Simply having €44,160 in savings does not satisfy the requirement, as the visa specifically targets active income from remote work.
 However, the legal requirement also specifies having 12 months' worth of the required income available in a Portuguese bank account at the time of application, which means having approximately €44,160 accessible in your Portuguese bank account alongside proof of ongoing income generation.